arcticfox-consulting/terraform-cloudflare-proton/README.md

 `SPF`,`MX` and `DMRAC` records will be created automatically.

-Check your cloudflair configuration and get the following values:
+Check your cloudflare configuration and get the following values:

 - Domain
 - [Zone Id](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/)